ardagnir/athame/README.md

 Athame
 ======

-Athame is a patchset for readline to add full vim support by routing your keystrokes through an actual vim process.
+Athame is a patchset for readline to add full Vim support by routing your keystrokes through an actual Vim process.

 *Doesn't readline already come with a vi-mode?*